What’s a solar mini-grid?

 - A more dependable electricity supply allows businesses to stay open later and develop faster.

-- Clinics also benefit from having constant power supply as well as small provision stores selling cold drinks.
+- Clinics also benefit from having a constant power supply as well as small provision stores selling cold drinks.

 - Solar mini-grid system design requires little maintenance